Przemysł II: Seals and coinage

-Historians do not agree why Przemysł II replaced the seal used by his father and uncle for a lion and an eagle.
-It is believed that either he wanted to emphasize his precedence from the Piast dynasty (the eagle in the coat of arms was also used by Władysław III Spindleshanks and Władysław Odonic), or with the symbol wanted to emphasize his rights inherited from Henryk IV Probus.
+Historians do not agree on why Przemysł II replaced the seal used by his father and uncle with a lion and an eagle.
+It is believed that either he wanted to emphasize his precedence from the Piast dynasty (the eagle in the coat of arms was also used by Władysław III Spindleshanks and Władysław Odonic), or with the symbol wanted to emphasize his rights inherited from Henry Probus.

-There is no known coin which can certainly be attributed to Przemysł II.
+There is no known coin that can certainly be attributed to Przemysł II.
 However, due to the existence of mints, confirmed by sources, it is possible that many coin portrayals were misinterpreted by experts.
 Some historians attributed to the Greater Poland ruler two types of coins: the Bracteate, preserved in seven copies, showing a portrait in profile with a crown, holding in his hands a sword, and a coin preserved in a single copy, which differs from the first model inscription "REX" and the crowning headgear (on the second copy appears topped with a cross).
 Both coins resemble the Denarius from times of Bolesław II the Generous.

 Economic policy

-Due to the nature of the extant sources from the times of Przemysł II (documents, and narrative texts recording mainly -if not exclusively- political events) it is difficult to indicate what the major plans of action of the King in the economic sphere were.
+Due to the nature of the extant sources from the times of Przemysł II (documents and narrative texts recording mainly – if not exclusively – political events), it is difficult to indicate what the major plans of action of the King in the economic sphere were.
 The most important ally for Przemysł II was the Roman Catholic Church, and for obvious reasons (copyists and translators, in the vast majority, are from the clergy) most documents who detailed their collaboration have been preserved to this day.

 One of the most important political allies of Przemysł II was Jakub Świnka, Archbishop of Gniezno.
-Already on 8 January 1284 he managed to obtain the village of Polanów.
-Much more important grace of the King to Archbishop Jakub was received on 1 August when he obtained the right of mint his own coins in Żnin and the castellany of Ląd.
-Moreover, under these privilege of coins mint, the Archbishop was to be treated as equal with the Greater Poland ruler.
-Two years later, on 20 June 1286 there was a failed attempt to get the same privilege of the Archbishop to Duke Bolesław II of Masovia in Łowicz; this became in the basis for the economic independence of Jakub and the economic power of Greater Poland.
+Already on 8 January 1284, he managed to obtain the village of Polanów.
+Much more important, the grace of the King to Archbishop Jakub was received on 1 August when he obtained the right to mint his own coins in Żnin and the castellany of Ląd.
+Moreover, under these privileges of coin minting, the Archbishop was to be treated as equal with the Greater Poland ruler.
+Two years later, on 20 June 1286, there was a failed attempt to get the same privilege of the Archbishop to Duke Bolesław II of Masovia in Łowicz; this became the basis for the economic independence of Jakub and the economic power of Greater Poland.
 Also, the Bishop of Poznań received similar grants from Przemysł II for example, in 1288 in the city of Śródka, in 1289, an exemption from mercantile taxes to the episcopal city of Buk, and finally, in 1290, was approved the grant of German law for Słupca.
-For political reasons, there is no similar support to other bishops -with one exception- in 1287, Przemysł II released Bishop Konrad of Lubusz from the current Polish law and authorized the implementation of the German law in his diocese.
+For political reasons, there is no similar support to other bishops – with one exception – in 1287, Przemysł II released Bishop Konrad of Lubusz from the current Polish law and authorized the implementation of the German law in his diocese.